Building client relationships is probably the single most important aspect of developing a successful banking and finance practice.

 There is a certain level of unpredictability in terms of work/life balance due to banking and finance practices being transactional.
 The hours depend on the transaction you are working on; if your deals are busy, you will be too.
 However, we do try to spread the load and to make sure it’s rewarding.
-What’s more, new technologies are now coming on the scene quickly, which will help significantly with a good number of our everyday tasks.
+What’s more, new technologies (such as document automation and deal progress tracking) are now coming on the scene quickly, which will help significantly with a good number of our everyday tasks.

 During quieter moments you will be able to focus on know-how and business development.
 Building client relationships is probably the single most important aspect of developing a successful banking and finance practice; you will be given a chance to (and expected to) look for opportunities to socialise and engage with clients.

-The worst thing about being a banking lawyer is getting ‘that call’ from a client late on a Friday afternoon.
-The best thing is seeing your deal featured in a major international news outlet, and the feeling of having worked hard with a great cross practice team to conclude a complex transaction successfully.
+The worst thing about being a banking lawyer is getting ‘that call’ from a client late on a Friday afternoon; the best thing is seeing your deal featured in a major international news outlet, and the feeling of having worked hard with a great cross practice (and often multi-jurisdiction) team to conclude a complex transaction successfully and on schedule.